cabo/senml-jc/green.md

 Regardless, most impacts scale proportionally with encoding size reduction.

-Due to channel utilization, there are secondary energy consumption impacts that are caused by larger data encodings: as network utilization increases, stronger channel contention causes more re-transmissions as well as exercises congestion control mechanisms, which in practice are typically more expensive.
+Due to network utilization, there are secondary energy consumption impacts that are caused by larger data encodings: as network utilization increases, stronger media access congestion causes more re-transmissions as well as exercises congestion control mechanisms, which in practice are typically more expensive.
 A need for additional concentrators may arise as a consequence, which